Five Things You Need To Know About California Real Estate Law

 Researching your state’s real estate laws doesn’t mean you need to be a professional in the subject.
 However, before purchasing property in California, it’s important to have as much information about our peculiar laws as possible.
 Here are five important things you should know about California real estate law before moving to the Golden State:

-1. Abandoned property belongs to the state government
+- Abandoned property belongs to the state government

 After a series of three years, any property that is lost or abandoned becomes the property of the California state government.
-You can reclaim the property as your own if it’s been less than three years, but only if you officially reclaim it in the court of law.
+You can reclaim the property as your own if it’s been less than three years, but only if you officially reclaim it in the court of law. - Contracts must be in writing

 Contracts that aren’t in writing are considered invalid under state law.
 These contracts include commission agreements, licenses, and leases.
-Have a California real estate lawyer write these contracts for you to avoid any costly mistakes.
+Have a California real estate lawyer write these contracts for you to avoid any costly mistakes. - Landlords must give tenants notices of eviction months in advance

-If a tenant has lived in a California apartment for over a year, a landlord is required to give a 60 day notification of eviction before the tenant is forced to leave the property.
+If a tenant has lived in a California apartment for over a year, a landlord is required to give a 60 day notification of eviction before the tenant is forced to leave the property. - Security deposits for rentals must be returned to tenants

 Security deposits in the state of California are not allowed to exceed the amount of two months rent.
-This security deposit is then required to be returned to the tenant at the end of the lease unless the tenant failed to pay rent for a given month.
+This security deposit is then required to be returned to the tenant at the end of the lease unless the tenant failed to pay rent for a given month. - Real estate agents are required to disclose property defects

 In addition to any death that may have occurred on the property in the last three years, the real estate agent must also disclose any defects of the property to potential buyers.
 This keeps potential buyers from being surprised by any problems that may come with the house.